paxdev/paxdev.github.io/_posts/post.md

 ---
 layout: post
-title:  "A post"
+title:  A post
-permalink: "somepage.html"
+permalink: somepage.html
 ---

 # Hello there